TedTschopp/tschopp.net/_posts/Drafts/2018-05-11-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World.md

 A road is an imporved and manytimes paved or cobbled trail.
 These improvements make travel extremely easy regardless of the wilderness the road is going through.

 #### Forest

 A forest is a large area dominated by trees.
 There are more precise definitions of forest that take into account factors such as tree density, tree height, land use, and ecological function.
+There is no standard forest.
+A tree dominated region could be any one of the following:

+* Broeal forests

+* Tropical / subtropical moist forest
+* Tropical / subtropical dry forests
+* Sparse trees, savanna and shrublands

+* Temperate needleleaf forests
+* Temperate broadleaf foests*
+* Temperate Mixed forests

 TODO: Cover Ground Cover in each type of forest.